 Know When To Rotate

 Depending on what you have in your pantry, not everything will stay good for an indefinite amount of time.
-This is why it’s important to keep everything rotated.
+This is why it’s important to rotate everything.
 FIFO is a good rule of thumb to follow; it stands for “first in, first out.”

 If you only want to stock things that will last indefinitely, make sure you have enough space for them.
 These things usually come in bulk in pre-sealed containers.
 You can store these foods for years at a time, but they tend to be the bottom of the barrel as far as taste goes.

-Heavy preservation process can be a problem if anyone in your family has dietary restrictions or allergies.
-This kind of long term food lacks a lot of variety.
-Be sure to keep these sealed until absolutely necessary if you get them.
-They are perfect for storing food long term, but they need to remain sealed to last that long.
+Heavy preservation processes can be a problem if anyone in your family has dietary restrictions or allergies.
+This kind of long-term food lacks variety.
+If you get these, be sure to keep them sealed until absolutely necessary.
+They are perfect for storing food long-term, but they need to remain sealed to last that long.